 Key innovations in the structure of the land plant sporophyte during the Paleozoic.
 This diagram shows a hypothetical phylogeny for land plants scaled to time.
 Extinct taxa are marked by an asterisk (*).
 Major groups of organisms represented include the green algae (represented by charophytes), bryophytes (liverworts, mosses, and hornworts), polysporangiophytes (everything from Partitatheca to seed plants on the tree), and tracheophytes/vascular plants (Cooksonia to seed plants on the tree).
 A portion of the Geologic Time Scale is shown on the left, with the numerical ages of boundaries between time periods marked in millions of years before present.
 Fossil evidence for land plants (bottom to top: cryptospores, trilete spores, and sporophytes) is marked on the time scale.
 Thick gray lines = observed stratigraphic range; thin black lines = inferred range.

 Key innovations inferred to have occurred in the structure of the land plant sporophyte are shown underneath the phylogenetic tree.
 The number for each innovation is mapped to its position on the phylogenetic tree.
 1-3.
 Unbranched sporophyte with terminal sporangium (spore capsule).
 4-6.
 Sporophyte with isotomous (equal) apical branching.
 7. Sporophyte with unequal apical branching.
 8-10.
 Evolution of leaves and lateral sporangia in the lycophyte lineage.
 11-16.
 Evolution of branching, leaves, and sporangial position in the euphyllophyte lineage (including horsetails, ferns, seed plants, and extinct relatives).
-Image modified from Figure 1 (CC BY 4.0) in Harrison & Morris (2017).
+Figure caption adapted from and image modified from Figure 1 (CC BY 4.0) in Harrison & Morris (2017).

 Selected references & additional reading